Register Now for Winter Clinics and Spring Baseball

 Westwood Little League is committed to providing a safe, competitive environment promoting the enjoyment, appreciation and understanding of the game of baseball.
 Our primary focus is on instructing the fundamentals of the game - rules, mechanics, and basic strategy.
 We are 100% reliant on parent volunteers to ensure the accomplishment of these goals each season.

 Baseball helps instill values of teamwork, sportsmanship, hard work and respect.
 WLL seeks to develop coaches who are knowledgeable, positive and encouraging teachers of the game.
 Through our partnership with the Positive Coaching Alliance and other means, WLL provides coaches with resources and strategies for keeping the game fun and competitive, with an emphasis on youth development prioritized over winning/losing.

 We encourage community participation and are always seeking new energetic people to join us by giving of their time, talents, and energy to help us continuously improve the Little League experience.
 If you would like to get involved, please contact any of our board members.
 Contact information is available under the CONTACTS tab to the left.
-Thank you to all our current volunteers and all of our generous sponsors for the 2014 season.
+Thank you to all our current volunteers and all of our generous sponsors.
 WLL is able to accomplish is mission only through the dedication and generosity of its volunteers and sponsors.
 Thank you as well to all families participating in the program!